open-build-lk/infra-rebuild/README.md

-# Sri Lanka Road Network Status
+# Sri Lanka Infrastructure Recovery

-A real-time platform for tracking road infrastructure damage across Sri Lanka's national road network.
-This platform displays road closures, damage reports, and traffic disruptions caused by natural disasters, enabling citizens to plan travel routes and authorities to coordinate repair efforts.
+A real-time platform for tracking infrastructure damage across Sri Lanka.
+This platform displays damage reports, recovery status, and coordinates repair efforts for roads, bridges, railways, and other critical infrastructure affected by natural disasters.

 ## Project Scope

-This platform serves as a public information system for road network status in Sri Lanka:
+This platform serves as a public information system for infrastructure recovery in Sri Lanka:

-- **Real-time damage visualization** - Interactive map showing blocked and damaged road segments
+- **Real-time damage visualization** - Interactive map showing damaged and blocked infrastructure
 - **Damage classification** - Categorization by type (flooding, landslides, washouts, collapses, blockages)
 - **Severity levels** - Clear indication of damage severity from low to critical
-- **Province-level coverage** - All 9 provinces with national (A/B roads) and provincial road data
+- **Province-level coverage** - All 9 provinces with national infrastructure data
+- **Recovery tracking** - Monitor reconstruction projects and progress

 ### Data Source

-Road damage data is provided by the **Ministry of Transport, Highways and Urban Development** through the Road Development Authority (RDA).
+Infrastructure damage data is provided by government agencies and field officers through the platform.

 ## Tech Stack